meetuparchive/json-slim/README.md

 ## usage

-`jsonslim` provides a way to negotiate the presence ( or absense ) of properties within JSON-encoded objects.
-The vocabulating for doing is comprised to operations: `only` and `omit`.
+`jsonslim` provides a way to negotiate the presence ( or absence ) of properties within JSON-encoded objects.
+The vocabulary for doing is comprised to operations: `only` and `omit`.
 You can ask for `only` a set of attributes or, if you are feeling more conservative, you can ask to `omit` attributes.

 Target attributes of JSON-encoded object are referenced by simple `.` delimited strings which represent traversable `path` to the attribute.